 Okay, we're kinda joking here, but kinda not: What are the groomsmen actually doing on the morning of the wedding—while the bride, bridesmaids, and groom are off getting glammed up or making sure every last tablescape detail is in place?
 Most wedding parties designate one room for the groom's attendants to hang out, get ready, pop open cans of morning beer, and maybe watch YouTube videos on how to tie a bow tie or put on a boutonniere.
-But we'd like to raise an important question: What should the groomsmen be doing the morning of the wedding?
+Again, we kid.
+But all jokes aside, we'd like to raise an important question: What should the groomsmen be doing the morning of the wedding?

 Brides and grooms should take advantage of that time!
 When jotting down an itinerary for the morning of the wedding, delegating tasks to the wedding party, or just trying to keep your groomsmen out of trouble before it’s time to walk down the aisle (looking at you, day drinking), here are your best bets:

 Before the wedding starts, couples should think of a to-do list that can incorporate the talents and skills of your trusty groomsmen.

 Moritz Schmittat, a photographer who shoots 40 weddings a year, says that he’s seen that the best groomsmen are those taking as much work off the groom’s shoulders as possible.

 “They welcome guests, hand out the order of service, and make sure everybody is seated and comfortable,” says Schmittat.
 He's also noticed MVP groomsmen pass out confetti, gather folks for group photographs, and go in on any activities or games the couple is hoping their guests will participate in before the ceremony begins.
 "When it’s time for the meal, the groomsmen help guests find their seats and maybe help granny to sit down," he adds.